 Do you have a project that you’ve been meaning to start?
 A book you’ve been meaning to read?
 I mean, literally, any goal you’ve been putting off?
 I wouldn’t believe you if you said no. Okay, even if you don’t have a goal or project that comes to mind, you can choose anything you want.
-And luckily for all of us, we have plentyyy of time to finally get started.
+Autumn is the time of reflection, re-assessing and looking inward.
 In other words, it’s time for some self-growth.

 Your new hobby could be something you want to really master or something completely new.
 There’s no “wrong” choice when it comes to choosing something to work on in order to grow.
 All that matters is that it’s interesting to you and keeps you engaged.

 - Gardening or any yard work really.
 Taking care of something other than yourself could be fun and a good distraction.

 - Crocheting or knitting or stitching or even embroidery.
 If you end up liking this, I can promise hours will fly by without you noticing.

 - Art skills.
 This could be painting, coloring, DIY (fails–which we’ll always try at least one more time) or photography.
 Using the creative side of your brain could be a nice break from work or school stress.